Forever (Bon Jovi album)

 Forever is the sixteenth studio album by American rock band Bon Jovi, released on June 7, 2024, through Island Records.
 It was preceded by the singles "Legendary" and "Living Proof".
-It is their first studio album recorded with longtime producer John Shanks on rhythm guitar and Everett Bradley on backing vocals as official members, marking their first album to be recorded and released as a 7-piece band.
+It is their first studio album recorded with longtime producer John Shanks on rhythm guitar and Everett Bradley on percussion and backing vocals as official members, marking their first album to be recorded and released as a 7-piece band.

 Background and composition

 The album is Bon Jovi's first since Jon Bon Jovi had vocal cord surgery in 2022, which was part of the band's 2024 Hulu docuseries Thank You, Goodnight: The Bon Jovi Story, released in conjunction with the band's 40th anniversary.
 After his recovery, Bon Jovi regained his joy and confidence, inspiring him to start writing music again.